 We use the term “hidden” because by default the user cannot see this set of “recovery folders” as part of his “standard folder hierarchy.”

 We use the term “set of folders” because the deleted mail item is not saved in a specific folder but instead in a set of folders.
 Each of the folders has a particular “rule” and purpose.

 The backup and restore capabilities of Exchange Online based on accessing this folder and “pull out” the mail items that stored in this set of folders.

 Exchange Online Litigation Hold and Exchange Online In-Place Hold

-Exchange Online include two features or components that enable us to “extend” the process or saving and recovering an E-mail item.
+Exchange Online includes two features or components that enable us to “extend” the process of saving and recovering an E-mail item.

 For example, the Exchange Online default Deleted Item retention policy will keep deleted mail items in the Recoverable Items folder for 14 days.

 When we use the feature of Litigation Hold or In-Place Hold we can “extend” this limitation to an unlimited number of days.